pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 4. Annotate tensor with derived quantization parameters
 ---------------------------------------------------------------

-We also need to define the constraint that the scale of bias is a product of input scale and weight scale in the annotation API.
+We also may need to define the constraint for tensors whose quantization parameters are derived from other tensors.
-`DerivedQuantizationSpec <https://github.com/pytorch/pytorch/blob/1ca2e993af6fa6934fca35da6970308ce227ddc7/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L102>`__
-is designed for this use case where a tensor's quantization parameters is derived from other tensors.
-For example, if we want to annotate a convolution node, and define the ``scale``, ``zp`` of its bias input tensor as derived from the activation and weight tensors.
-We can use ``DerivedQuantizationSpec`` to annotate this bias tensor.
+For example, if we want to annotate a convolution node, and define the ``scale`` of its bias input tensor as product of the activation tensor's ``scale`` and weight tensor's ``scale``.
+We can use `DerivedQuantizationSpec <https://github.com/pytorch/pytorch/blob/1ca2e993af6fa6934fca35da6970308ce227ddc7/torch/ao/quantization/_pt2e/quantizer/quantizer.py#L102>`__ to annotate this bias tensor.

 ::